Quick start

 What this calculator is solving

 The kVA to Amps Calculator converts an apparent-power rating into estimated current.
-It is useful for transformer, UPS, and equipment labels that use kVA.
+It is useful for transformer, UPS, generator, panel, and equipment labels that give capacity in kVA.

 The formula in plain language

-In plain language: The calculator converts kVA to volt-amps, then divides by volts for single-phase or by volts x sqrt(3) for three-phase.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: VA = kVA x 1,000.
+Single-phase amps = VA / volts.
+Three-phase amps = VA / (volts x sqrt(3)).
+Use line-to-line voltage for balanced three-phase calculations.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-- The main answer is estimated current in amps.
+- The main answer is the estimated current in amps.

 Common mistakes to avoid

-- Do not treat kVA and kW as always identical.
+- Do not treat kVA and kW as identical unless the power factor is exactly 1.

-- Do not use this alone to size a transformer, breaker, or conductor.
+- Do not use the result alone to size a transformer, UPS, generator, breaker, conductor, or panel.

 Research and references